HenriqueOPeixoto/compiler/README.md

     python compiler/main.py file.txt

 The default behavior is to output code to a file named `out.txt`.
-Options can be passed when calling script via terminal, mostly to print additional information useful for debugging:
+Options can be passed when calling script via terminal, mostly to print additional information useful for debugging.
+Run script with `--help` option to see a list of them.

 | Options | Description |
 |---------|-------------|